-By Shawn Kennedy, AJN editor-in-chief
+By Maureen Shawn Kennedy, AJN editor-in-chief

-I also attended several interesting sessions: Read the rest of this entry ?
+And some comments from the blog: Read the rest of this entry ?